 In terms of size, grandeur and extravagance, it dwarfs against the Forbidden City of China.
 The Forbidden City occupies 720,000 sq. m (72 Ha) with 980 buildings and close to 8,900 rooms!

 A significant time spent in the Palace compound was touring the Secret Garden of Changgyeonggung (昌德宮).
-Changgyeonggung Palace was loved by the kings of the Joseon Dynasty.
+The kings of the Joseon Dynasty loved Changgyeonggung Palace.
 It is surrounded by spacious gardens and a series of lotus ponds.

 Beautiful pavilion built next to the lotus pond.